johno/pixyll/_posts/2022-08-21-s_corp_vs_c_corp.md

 ## C-Corp Election Forms and Tax Forms ##

 To upgrade your LLC to the specialty C-Corp tax status complete an [8832 Entity Classification Election Form](https://www.irs.gov/pub/irs-pdf/f8832.pdf) and submit it to the IRS.

-More detailed instructions for upgrading your LLC to a C-Corp can be found [here](https://www.irs.gov/forms-pubs/about-form-8832).
+<p><b>➤ MORE: </b> <a href="https://www.irs.gov/forms-pubs/about-form-8832"> Upgrade your LLC to a C-Corp.</a></p>

 Once you’re all set up with your C-Corp you’ll use an [1120 Form](https://www.irs.gov/pub/irs-pdf/f1120.pdf) to file taxes.
 This is the same form Corporations use to file taxes.

-More detailed instructions for filing taxes as a C-Corporation can be found [here](https://www.irs.gov/instructions/i1120).
+<p><b>➤ MORE: </b> <a href="https://www.irs.gov/instructions/i1120"> Filing taxes as a C-Corporation.</a></p>

 <script async data-uid="0625212ce2" src="https://adept-hustler-4565.ck.page/0625212ce2/index.js"></script>